WaltonRobotics/Reefscape/docs/Superstructure.md

 ### State Diagram

 This diagram is very basic, and I'm sleepy.
-Also at any point, we might go back to IDLE with driver req.
-Also also an OVERRIDE request may happen at any time.
-This will let the manipulator move the elevator freely.
-You can exit OVERRIDE with any driver request except climb requests.
+NOTE: there are technically different states for each height in ELE_TO_SCORE

 ```mermaid
 stateDiagram